Hong Kong news outlet to close amid crackdown on dissent | Times Leader

 Citizen News announced its decision in a Facebook post Sunday.
 It said it would stop updating its site on Jan.
 4, and it would be shuttered after that.

-“We have always loved this land, but at present, we are helpless as we are not only facing wind and rain, but tornadoes and huge waves,” it said in a statement.
+“We all love this place, deeply.
+Regrettably, what was ahead of us is not just pouring rains or blowing winds, but hurricanes and tsunamis,” it said in a statement.

-“We have never forgotten our original intentions, but it is a pity that the rapid changes in society in the past two years and the deterioration of the media environment have prevented us from achieving our ideals without worry.”
+“We have never forgotten our original intent.
+Sadly, we can no longer strive to turn our beliefs into reality without fear because of the sea change in the society over the past two years and the deteriorating media environment.”

 The impending closure of Citizen News came days after authorities raided Stand News and arrested seven people — including editors and former board members — for allegedly conspiring to publish seditious material.
 Stand News announced on the same day that it would cease to operate.

-Two of Stand News’ former editors were later formally charged with sedition.
+Two of Stand News’ former editors who were arrested were later formally charged with sedition.

 In December, the opposition was shut out from elections under a new law that puts all candidates to a loyalty test, and monuments commemorating the bloody 1989 Tiananmen Square crackdown in Beijing were taken down.